SoftwareAG/c8y-docs/content/thin-edge/thin-edge-architecture-bundle/faq.md

 * **Efficiency** -
   Thin-edge.io lets you build applications that can run on constrained device hardware and with limited bandwidth networks.
 * **Multi-cloud** -
   Thin-edge.io enables you to connect your edge devices with multiple clouds.
-Which cloud to use can be decided at run-time by the end-user.
+Which cloud to use can be decided at runtime by the end-user.

 ### Why is thin-edge.io an executable binary and not a library?